Alex Hirsch: Personal life

-Gravity Falls was inspired by Hirsch's own childhood experiences and his relationship with his own twin sister, Ariel Hirsch, growing up during their summer vacations.
+Gravity Falls was inspired by Hirsch's childhood and his relationship with his twin sister, Ariel Hirsch, growing up during their summer vacations.
 He placed many of his real-life experiences in the show, such as living in Piedmont and trick-or-treating with his sister as kids.
 Dipper Pines, one of the lead characters of Gravity Falls, is based on Hirsch's memory of how it felt to be a kid.
 When Hirsch was around Dipper's age, he attempted to teach himself backward speech by reversing recordings of his own voice.
 Hirsch described himself as "that neurotic kid who would carry 16 disposable cameras everywhere I went."
 The character Mabel Pines was inspired by Ariel.
 According to Hirsch, Ariel "really did wear wacky sweaters and have a different ridiculous crush, every week" in a similar fashion to Mabel.
 In the series Mabel acquires a pet pig, just like Ariel had always wanted when she was a child.
 The character of Grunkle Stan was inspired by Hirsch's grandfather Stan, who according to him "was a guy that told tall tales and would frequently mess with us to get a rise out of us."

 From 2015 to sometime before April 2022, Hirsch was in a relationship with The Owl House creator Dana Terrace.

-Hirsch was one of the few creative members to call out the negative aspects of The Walt Disney Company, with calling out the hypocrisy and poor handling of LGBTQ+ content across the company by either censoring or removing said content to appeal to conservative families and countries, lack of quality care and lack of the merchandise for Disney Television Animation productions from Disney Consumer Products and lack of the creative freedom with the creative members at Disney's multiple animation studios at the company.
+Hirsch has praised The Owl House for its LGBTQ+ characters, stating that he had been prohibited from incorporating explicitly LGBTQ+ characters into Gravity Falls.

-In August 2020, Hirsch praised The Owl House for its nonheterosexual characters, stating that he had been prohibited from incorporating any explicit nonheterosexual elements into Gravity Falls.
+Hirsch has been publicly critical of the Walt Disney Company, and has argued that, while Disney claims to support LGBTQ+ content, it does not live up to these claims.
+Hirsch has argued that Disney diminishes LGBTQ+ content by censoring or removing it to appeal to conservative viewers, by giving it less care, quality assurance, and merchandise, and limiting creative freedom in its television animation studios.

 In November 2020, Hirsch prank-called Rudy Giuliani's voter fraud hotline set up by the Donald Trump campaign, by using the voices of multiple Gravity Falls characters to report Hamburglar-esque ballot theft.